HackYourFuture/JavaScript1/Week6/MAKEME.md

 7) Make a function which takes a single argument.
 The function should make an XHR request to `https://api.github.com/repos/HackYourFuture/[SearchTerm]` where the search term will be the argument.
 This argument will be the input the user has given you, so make sure that when the user clicks the button you call this function with the argument.

 8) Make all the repositories link their own page in Github.
 Use the value of the key: `name` to make this work (hint: Github urls always look like this https://api.github.com/repos/HackYourFuture/[repositoryName] where [repositoryName] would be replaced by the actual `name` of the repository, for example `CommandLine`).
 Make sure the link opens in a new tab.

 - Make sure you handle user input well.
 That means you need to think about empty input, and input that doesn't yield any results.

 So Github has this really nice documentation :octocat: :
-Check these out for exmple
+Check these out for example
 https://developer.github.com/v3/repos/collaborators/
 https://developer.github.com/v3/repos/commits/